artevelde-uas/LimeSurvey-LTI-Plugin/README.md

 5. Save the Advanced Settings

 If you have recieved a "CSRF Token" error in LimeSurvey you may need to set "LTI Launch Target" to "New Window" in OpenEdX to overcome this.

+### Configuration and Usage (Moodle)

+1. Add a new "Activity or resource"
+2. Choose "External Tool"
+3. The "Tool URL" is the URL that appears on the "Settings for plugin LTI Plugin" page for your survey
+4. Click on "Show more" under "General"
+5. The "Consumer key" is the key that appears on the LTI plugin settings page
+6. The "Shared secret" is the secret that appears on the LTI plugin settings page

 ### Usage (OpenEdX)